gbif/hp-swissnatcoll/en/data/data_how_to.md

 The data accessible on this hosted portal has been **provided by the [swiss natural history institutions](https://svnhc.hp.gbif-staging.org/institution/search)** and is **hosted on [GBIF.org](https://www.gbif.org/)**.

 # How is the data displayed on the SVNHC portal?
-The data present on the SVNHC portal is found on this page Occurrence search - SVNHC (home > Data > Occurrence or Collections or Institutions).
+The data present on the SVNHC portal is found on [this page](https://svnhc.hp.gbif-staging.org/occurrence/search).
 The display can be chosen:
-- a **table** where each line corresponds to a museum specimen (or a collection or an institution , depending on the view chosen) and each column corresponds to **all the information we have about a specific specimen/collection/institution**.
+- a **table** where each line corresponds to a museum specimen (or a collection or an institution , depending on the tab selected and each column corresponds to **all the information we have about a specific specimen/collection/institution**.

 - a **map** where each point corresponds to a **georeferenced museum specimen**.
-By clicking on it on the map, a small window opens, and by clicking on the small window, the information panel of the occurrence appears on the right of the screen.
-The metadata is grouped in categories, which have their own fields (Summary, Record, Taxon, Location, Occurrence, Event, Identification, Other and Citation)
+By clicking on it, a small window opens, and by clicking on the small window, the information panel of the occurrence appears on the right side of the screen.
+The metadata is grouped in categories, which have their own fields (Summary, Record, Taxon, Location, Occurrence, Event, Identification, Other and Citation).
+These categories and fields are based on the standard [Darwin Core](https://dwc.tdwg.org/).

 # Can I filter the data?
 To filter the data in the Occurrence table presentation, you have a highlighted selected set (listed here below) and by clicking on the "More" button, you have access to more available filters